-Leica CL versus Nikon D850
+Leica CL vs Nikon D850

-The Leica CL (Typ 7323) and the Nikon D850 are two digital cameras that were revealed to the public, respectively, in November 2017 and July 2017.
+The Leica CL (Typ 7323) and the Nikon D850 are two digital cameras that were officially introduced, respectively, in November 2017 and July 2017.
 The CL is a mirrorless interchangeable lens camera, while the D850 is a DSLR.
 The cameras are based on an APS-C (CL) and a full frame (D850) sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Nikon provides 45.4 MP.
+The Leica has a resolution of 24.1 megapixels, whereas the Nikon provides 45.4 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is considerably larger (77 percent) than the Leica CL.
 Moreover, the D850 is substantially heavier (149 percent) than the CL.
 It is noteworthy in this context that the D850 is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.